Directorate General of Civil Aviation (India): Regional offices

 DGCA has fourteen Regional Airworthiness Offices (RAO) at Delhi, Mumbai, Chennai, Kolkata, Bangalore, Hyderabad, Kochi, Bhopal, Lucknow, Patna, Bhubaneshwar, Kanpur, Guwahati and Patiala.
 It has also five Regional Air Safety offices located at Delhi, Mumbai, Chennai, Kolkata and Hyderabad.
-It has a Regional Research and Development Office located at Bangalore and a Gliding Centre at Pune.
+It has a Regional Research and Development Office located at Bangalore.

+It has 5 Aircraft Engineering offices located at Delhi, Bengaluru, Hyderabad, Lucknow and Kanpur and a Gliding Centre at Pune.

 Civil Aviation Authority

 The CAA has been envisaged as an autonomous regulatory body which will replace the DGCA and will meet standards set by the UN's International Civil Aviation Organization (ICAO).
 The CAA will have separate departments to deal with safety, economic regulation and grievance resolution, as well as a full-fledged environment department.
 It will also have an independent accident investigation bureau.
 The Authority will also have the autonomy to recruit staff.
 Currently, the DGCA is understaffed and does not have any recruitment powers.

 The CAA will have administrative and financial powers similar to those of the American FAA.
 These powers will redefine the regulator's role and better equip it to face the challenges of the growing Aviation sector in the country.
 Employees working with DGCA will be transferred to the CAA.

 The estimated cost of establishing the new Authority would be around Rs 11.2 million.
 The CAA would be self-financing and have a separate fund called the 'Civil Aviation Authority of India Fund' that would finance its entire expenses.
 It would have a Chairperson, a Director General and 7-9 members appointed by the Central Government.
 These members will be qualified in the fields of aviation safety, aircraft engineering, flight standard operations, aerodromes, air navigation systems and air space management.